varnish/Varnish-Book/varnish_book.rst

    MSE also implements a mechanism to eliminate internal fragmentation.

    The latest version of MSE requires a bookkeeping file.
+   The size of this bookkeeping file depends on the cache size.
-   Caches in the order of gigabytes require a bookkeeping file of around 1% of the storage size.
+   Cache sizes in the order of gigabytes require a bookkeeping file of around 1% of the storage size.
-   Caches in the order of terabytes should have a bookkeeping file size around 0.5% of storage size.
+   Cache sizes in the order of terabytes should have a bookkeeping file size around 0.5% of storage size.

    For detailed instructions on how to configure MSE, please refer to the Varnish Plus documentation.
    For more details about its features and previous versions, please visit https://info.varnish-software.com/blog/varnish-mse-persistence.